awhitty/remarkable/README.md

 4. [Less](http://lesscss.org) (optional, for compiling CSS)

 ### Backend
-Set up a Firebase and follow their [instructions](https://www.firebase.com/docs/security/simple-login-facebook.html) to set up a Facebook app for logging users in.
+1. Set up a Firebase and prepare to use the URL for your data when setting up Remarkable.

 ### Front-end
 Just add the following imports to the `head` of your page: